DRAIN: A Journal of Contemporary Art and Culture

 The history, memory and lived experience of AIDS have changed over the course of the last three decades, as have the aesthetic practices and critical and cultural meanings tied to AIDS.
 This issue of Drain invited theorists, artists, critics, writers and commentators to consider the ways in which the representation of AIDS has evolved and continues to evolve in the realm of aesthetic and artistic practice.
 In this issue, they think through what it means to remember and consider the persistence and insistence of memory and commemoration as necessarily built-in facets of the attempted representation of AIDS.

-above text sourced from the Drain media release
+above text sourced and edited from the Drain media release